mattyschell/howdoipostgis/README.md

 We create schemas on a database as logical structures.
 Schemas aren't necessarily assigned to users.
 By default there's a public schema on each database.

-Here's a wild and crazy mix of users, databases, and grants on the Aurora host we had access to during the Pivotal proof of concept.
+Here's a wild and crazy mix of users, databases, and grants on a host where users were performing some proof of concept-ing.
 Notice that all privileges for the *basemapread* user have been revoked except for access to the *basemap* database.

 ![wild](images/wildandcrazsydbs.png)

-Moving Oracle stuff over without much private sector thinking seems to pop out one PostgreSQL database with one default public schema for each Oracle schema.
+If you are starting from an Oracle environment and don't do much private sector thinking you will likely pop off one PostgreSQL database with one default public schema for each Oracle schema.

 How would you, yes you, organize this?